Infineon/TARGET_CYSBSYSKIT-01/README.md

 * A user LED, a user button, and a reset button
 * Battery connector, charging IC, and charging indicator LED
 * One KitProg3 mode button, one KitProg3 status LED, and one KitProg3 power LED
-* OPTIGA™ Trust M advanced security controller for secure data storage
+* OPTIGA Trust M advanced security controller for secure data storage
 * Thermistor for sensing the ambient temperature
 * 16KB of Emulated EEPROM
 * Feather compatible pin header